TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

-There's one important rule: if you invoke an external program (via the :func:`os.system` or :func:`os.popen` functions. or others with similar functionality), make very sure you don't pass arbitrary strings received from the client to the shell.
+There's one important rule: if you invoke an external program (via the :func:`os.system` or :func:`os.popen` functions. or others with similar functionality), make very sure you don't pass arbitrary strings received kutoka the client to the shell.
 This is a well-known security hole whereby clever hackers anywhere on the Web can exploit a gullible CGI script to invoke arbitrary shell commands.
-Even parts of the URL or field names cannot be trusted, since the request doesn't have to come from your form!
+Even parts of the URL or field names cannot be trusted, since the request doesn't have to come kutoka your form!

-To be on the safe side, if you must pass a string gotten from a form to a shell command, you should make sure the string contains only alphanumeric characters, dashes, underscores, and periods.
+To be on the safe side, if you must pass a string gotten kutoka a form to a shell command, you should make sure the string contains only alphanumeric characters, dashes, underscores, and periods.